brodriguez8774/django-expanded-test-cases/docs/source/test_cases/integration_test_case.rst

 Custom Response Assertions
 ==========================

-The **Response Assertions** are utility assertions that can check for multiple of the below :ref:`custom element assertions` at once, in a single function call.
+The **Response Assertions** are utility functions that can generate a response according to provided URL parameters, and then check for one or more properties upon the generated response object.

+See the below :ref:`custom element assertions` section for further documentation of the possible individual property assertions.

 .. note::